akazer2/svsLib/README.md

 ##Ameen Kazerouni

 ###Functionality:
-The class is made of tools that leverage two popular image processing libraries.
+The library leverages two popular image processing libraries.
 Using functions from both Openslide and Libtiff the class can quickly extract regions from a given svs,vms,ndpi,tif,mrxs image.
 It can also tile the image given user defined tile size and zoom level.
 In addition to this the image provides for functionality that recursively